Positional Release Therapy Educator Certification

 As an educator, you will have the ability to instruct for PRT-i.
 (Pre-requisite: Positional Release Therapist Certification and 5 years of clinical practice and teaching experience) Process for Becoming a PRT Educator:

-- Take a minimum of two PRT-i courses
+- Take a minimum of three PRT-i courses (one must be Spine and Pelvis)

 - Take and pass the Positional Release Therapist Certification Exam